 - Subverted in a segment on The Daily Show segment, where Samantha Bee has her young son standing right next to her (it's Take Your Child to Work Day) while talking about torture methods:

 Sam: When a bound and naked prisoner has electrodes attached to...

 Jon: (interrupting) Okay, Sam, Sam, Sam...

 Sam: Oh, I'm sorry.
 To his T-E-S-T-I-C-L-E-S... testicles.

-- One episode of Benson in which the main character is Mistaken for Dying has Clayton try to use this method to keep this information from Katie.
+- One episode of Benson, in which the title character is Mistaken for Dying, has Clayton try to use this method to keep this information from Katie.
 It doesn't work.